RichJamo/portfolio/index.md

 ## Richard Jamieson

-I’m an Electrical Engineer with a wide-ranging career as an investment banker, leadership consultant, entrepreneur and developer, now looking to work alongside other good, smart people in the DeFi / Blockchain space, helping to build out the ecosystem and make a dent in the world!
+I’m an Electrical Engineer with a wide-ranging career as an investment banker, leadership consultant, entrepreneur and developer, now looking to work alongside other good, smart people in the DeFi / Blockchain space, helping to build out the ecosystem.

 Below are examples of my online projects - some of them built entirely from scratch, some built as part of courses I've attended at Ivan on Tech Academy.
+Most of my coding work is done in JavaScript and Solidity, with the HTML and CSS obviously required to build the front-end, although I definitely prefer to do as little of the front-end design as possible.

 [Farm Optimizer](https://richjamo.github.io/FarmOptimizer/) - a simple utility to check the value of your holdings in a particular liquidity pool
+(source code can be found [here](https://github.com/RichJamo/FarmOptimizer))

-[Farm Dashboard](https://richjamo.github.io/FarmDashboard/) - a simple utility to compare returns across different liquidity mining and yield farming options (under construction)
+[Farm Dashboard](https://richjamo.github.io/FarmDashboard/) - a simple utility to compare returns across different liquidity mining and yield farming options (under construction - source code can be found [here](https://github.com/RichJamo/FarmDashboard))

-[Auto Rebalancer](https://richjamo.github.io/autoBalancer/) - a Dapp that can be used to rebalance a selection of coins using an AMM like Sushiswap (under construction)
+[Auto Rebalancer](https://richjamo.github.io/autoBalancer/) - a Dapp that can be used to rebalance a selection of coins using an AMM like Sushiswap (under construction - source code can be found [here](https://github.com/RichJamo/AutoBalancer))

 ### Contact